-In concluding on the viability of the Company, the Board has concluded that there is a reasonable expectation that the Company will remain viable over the three-year period ending 29 February 2028, being the period of the assessment.
+In concluding on the viability of the Company, the Board has concluded that there is a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the three-year period ending 28 February 2027, being the period of the assessment.
+The Board considers the going concern assumptions and conclusion set out above to be relevant.